The Olympic Walk

 Our Olympic walks go inside the park where visitors will witness one of the largest urban regeneration projects ever undertaken, as the home of the 2012 Olympics is transformed to take its place in London's history as a new district born from the great Olympic games of 2012.
 You will hear the story of the "best ever" games and learn about the all-important legacy of the London Olympic Games.

-The walk leaves daily from PUDDING MILL LANE STATION on the DLR – Docklands Light Railway – and finishes at the Timber Lodge cafe in the Queen Elizabeth Olympic Park.
+The walk leaves Thursdays and Saturdays from PUDDING MILL LANE STATION on the DLR – Docklands Light Railway – and finishes at the Timber Lodge cafe in the Queen Elizabeth Olympic Park.
 Our guide can direct you from here to the nearest public transport connections.